 Fig. 1 Study area map with range boundary and protected area compartments of GAWLS.

-In recognition of its ecological sensitivity, the Ministry of Environment, Forest, and Climate Change (MoEFCC) notified an Eco-Sensitive Zone (ESZ) around the sanctuary in 2016 (Ministry of Environment Forest and Climate Change Notification, New Delhi, the 9th December, 2016).
+In recognition of its ecological sensitivity, the Ministry of Environment, Forest, and Climate Change (MoEFCC) notified an Eco-Sensitive Zone (ESZ) around the sanctuary in 2016 (Ministry of Environment, Forest, and Climate Change Notification, New Delhi, the 9th December 2016).
 This buffer zone acts as a protective shield, regulating activities such as industrial development, urban expansion, and unplanned tourism in the surrounding landscape.
-The ESZ promotes sustainable practices, monitors land-use changes, and ensures that conservation priorities are not undermined by external pressures.
+The ESZ promotes sustainable practices, monitors land-use changes, and ensures that external pressures do not undermine conservation priorities.
 Beyond its conservation value, GAWLS has emerged as a popular ecotourism destination, attracting trekkers, bird watchers, and nature enthusiasts.
 The sanctuary’s scenic landscapes, combined with opportunities for wildlife viewing and cultural experiences, make it an attractive site for tourism development.
 However, balancing tourism growth with ecological sustainability remains a challenge, as unregulated visitation can disturb sensitive habitats and wildlife.

 2.2 Data Collection and Analysis